Which Institutions Own Shares In Caesars Entertainment Inc. (CZR)?

 The top institutional shareholder in the company is FMR, LLC with over 26.53 million shares valued at $1.97 billion.
 The investor’s holdings represent 12.74% of the CZR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 24.72 million shares valued at $1.84 billion to account for 11.87% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 18.33 million shares representing 8.80% and valued at over $1.36 billion, while Capital Research Global Investors holds 5.86% of the shares totaling 12.21 million with a market value of $906.8 million.

-The stock witnessed a 2.81% loss in the last 1 month and extending the period to 3 months gives it a 14.15%, and is -2.00% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.39% over the week and 5.95% over the month.
+The stock witnessed a -5.95% loss in the last 1 month and extending the period to 3 months gives it a 19.19%, and is 5.49% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.43% over the week and 6.09% over the month.

 Caesars Entertainment Inc. (CZR) Analyst Forecasts